jjdeuce06/Flask-Tutorial/FormHandling/FlaskWTF/README_Flask_WTF.md

 - `{{ form.csrf_token }}`: Adds CSRF protection.
 - Fields like `username` and `password` are rendered using `label` and field variables.
 - The form is only processed if submitted and valid.
+- To see results, add /Signup to the URL

 ### Flask Route: